ABOUT BRETT HOWARD

 I studied the Piano and the Saxophone as a child.

-When I was young I loved learning about astronomy and paleontology.
-My dream was to become a paleontologist.
-In high school I became involved in Musical Theater.
-There was a children’s musical theater group in Pittsburgh called the Civic Light Opera Mini-stars that I was apart of, which was a branch of the Pittsburgh Civic Light Opera.
+When I was young, I loved learning about Astronomy and Paleontology.
+My dream was to become a Paleontologist.
+In high school, I became involved in Musical Theater.
+There was a children’s musical theater group in Pittsburgh called the Civic Light Opera Mini-stars that I was a part of, which was a branch of the Pittsburgh Civic Light Opera.
 I was chosen to be in the group for my dance ability.
-After I had auditioned for the Min-stars I was asked where I had trained and how long I had been dancing.
+After I had auditioned for the Mini-stars I was asked where I had trained and how long I had been dancing.
 I informed them that I had never trained in danced before.
 They were in disbelief.
 I was told that I did as well as others who had been dancing for years.
 I was immediately made to enroll in dance classes.
 I started taking Ballet, Jazz and Tap at the Civic Light Opera’s Academy of Musical Theater.
 I took also took Ballet, Modern, Jazz and Tap at the Pittsburgh High School for Creative and Performing Arts.
 Overtime I became less interested in Musical Theater and decided to devote all of my energy to just Dance.

 What brought you to Pilates?
 Please describe your evolution as a student, apprentice and certification, organizational alliances, etc.